Otr Revitalization

 Does Otr Revitalization have a waiting list?

-Otr Revitalization probably doesn't have a waiting list, and, if it does, the wait times are most likely short.
+Otr Revitalization probably has a waiting list.
+Since our research has shown there is a project-based rental assistance associated with this property, the waiting list would be for the rent-assisted units.
 We haven't confirmed if this is the case, so you should contact the property to confirm.

 Are rents subsidized at Otr Revitalization?